MugasatiSrimeghana/CodeClauseInternship_PLC/README.md

-# CodeClauseInternship_PLC
+# Plagerism Detector
-This Project is done by Mugasati Srimeghana for @CodeClause Internship.
+This Project is done by Mugasati Srimeghana.

 ## What is plagiarism detector and project overview